marshomics/codonpipe/README.md

 - `<sample_id>_goi_aitchison_perm.tsv` — observed Aitchison distance to each reference, permutation null statistics, two-sided p-value and one-sided directional p-values.
 - `<sample_id>_goi_hgt_enrichment.tsv` — one-sided permutation test on each HGT flag's GOI rate vs length-matched controls.
 - `<sample_id>_goi_mahal_membership.tsv` — two-sided permutation test on the GOI's Mahal-cluster membership rate against length-matched controls.
 Reports both `p_more_in_cluster` (GOI is enriched in the optimized core) and `p_less_in_cluster` (GOI is depleted from it).
+- `<sample_id>_goi_partition.tsv` — three-way genome partition: each gene is assigned to `mahal_cluster` (in the optimized core), `bulk` (typical genome member), or `outlier` (HGT-flagged via `hgt_flag_combined`, requires unusual codon usage AND unusual GC3).
+Cluster membership takes precedence when both flags are set.
+Reports per-category Fisher's exact test (with BH FDR across the three categories) plus an omnibus chi-squared / Cramer's V test of the full 2×3 (GOI × category) table.
+The `partition` column is also merged into `<sample_id>_goi_summary.tsv` so each GOI row carries its category assignment without needing a join.
-- `<sample_id>_goi_panel.png` / `.svg` — seven-panel summary figure (A: RSCU bars vs reference sets; B: effect-size forest plot per metric; C: COA biplot with GOI highlighted; D: Wright ENC-vs-GC3 plot; E: genome-centroid Mahalanobis distance distribution; F: genome-centroid vs cluster-centroid Mahalanobis biplot, separating "unusual relative to genome" from "near the optimized core"; G: per-GOI percentile-rank heatmap with a green/grey strip marking Mahal-cluster membership).
+- `<sample_id>_goi_panel.png` / `.svg` — seven-panel summary figure (A: RSCU bars vs reference sets; B: effect-size forest plot per metric; C: COA biplot with GOI highlighted; D: Wright ENC-vs-GC3 plot; E: three-way genome-partition stacked bar with per-category BH-corrected Fisher p-values and the omnibus chi-squared Cramer's V; F: genome-centroid vs cluster-centroid Mahalanobis biplot, separating "unusual relative to genome" from "near the optimized core"; G: per-GOI percentile-rank heatmap with a green/grey strip marking Mahal-cluster membership).
+When the Mahal-clustering / HGT outputs aren't available, Panel E falls back to the genome-centroid Mahalanobis distance histogram.
 Panel F is the cleanest single-glance answer to "where do my GOIs sit relative to both reference frames at once?".

 The `--goi-file` accepts annotated lines, e.g.: